 The best iPhone for photography: fully tested by our expert team

-We reveal the best iPhone for photography right now, based on our hands-on experience.
+We compare the best iPhones for photography right now, based on our hands-on experience shooting with these Apple cameras.

-The iPhone 16 Pro and Pro Max have just been released, and after thorough testing, we think they belong at the top of this list.
+The iPhone 16 Pro and Pro Max are the latest flagships, and following our thorough testing, I'm certain they belong at the top of this list.
 Camera upgrades include an improved macro lens and ultrawide capabilities.
 You can also shoot in 4K.

 Read more below